waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Return Strategy: Use Surf to navigate back through Route 41 and 40.
 If the Storm Badge is obtained, Fly can be used to return to Olivine City instantly.
 - Final Step: Climb the Olivine Lighthouse to the 6th floor and interact with Jasmine to deliver the medicine to the sick Pokémon Amphy.
 - Recovery Plan: Monitor party HP and PP. Use Potions/Berries from the inventory or return to a Pokémon Center (Olivine or Cianwood) if resources are low.
 - Calcifer Moveset: Flame Wheel, Headbutt, Smokescreen, Ember.
-(Turn 6098: Forgot Quick Attack for Flame Wheel).
+(Forgot Quick Attack for Flame Wheel).